boylepeter/inquiringmindsll/README.md

 # Inquiring Minds LL

 ## Description:
-This is an ecommerce app for a company who makes an presents educational materials for senior care facilities.
+This is an ecommerce app for a company who makes and presents educational materials for senior care facilities.
 Our goal was to enable facilities to access these materials without person to person presentations after the global Covid pandemic.
 ## Table of Contents

 -[Description](#description)